wilsonliaows/docs/_docs/_recipes/infinite-loops.markdown

 Infinite loops may also occur if you have **multiple recipes** running at once and a similar issue occurs where one recipe is updating another that is triggered by an update in an object.

-## How will I know that my recipe is in an infinite loop?
+## Signs the recipe is in an infinite loop

-Your recipe may be in an infinite loop if:
+Recipes may be in an infinite loop if:

-  * You see an **unexpectedly high transaction count** that you cannot account for
+  * There is an **unexpectedly high transaction count**

-  * You find that your recipe is triggered when there are **no new trigger events** in your applications
+  * The recipe is triggered when there are **no new trigger events** in the applications

-  * There are many **duplicates** of an object in your application that was created by a recipe
+  * There are many **duplicates** of an object in applications that was created by a recipe

 ## How to prevent infinite loops